Welcome to my site.

 I made this site self hosted a few years back to avoid those annoying pop up ads that come with free web sites.
-Canvas Host, the little green windmill button, is my host.
-I obtain referral points if you should decide to start your own site and use that referral button.
-I also have links to my Teachers Pay Teachers Store.
-These two services allow the site to operate free to visitors.
+I have links to my Teachers Pay Teachers Store where I sell products featured on this site.
+This allows the site to operate free to visitors.

 If this is your first time visiting, I thought you might like to hear a little bit about my background.
 I have a career that extends back to 1980s.
 It is so far back that I was able to work in the schools with a teacher certificate in Communication Disorders.
 I did this for a few years.
 I eventually went back to school at the University of WA to complete an MS. I then obtained my Certificate of Clinical Competence from ASHA.